 - The attorneys at the Law Offices of John Phebus have more than 20 years of diverse experience in personal injury and criminal defense.

-- Our Glendale injury attorneys leverage our experience and resources and strive to maximize our client’s compensation in every case we take.
+- Our Glendale personal injury attorneys leverage our experience and resources and strive to maximize our client’s compensation in every case we take.

 - Our firm has earned perfect 10 scores on Avvo in multiple categories, including Top Rated Attorney for DUI, Top Attorney in Criminal Defense, and Top Personal Injury Firm.